 Many thrift store owners and those to make and sell craft items are worrying that the new legislation that regulates lead content in clothing and toys could very well drive them out of business.
 Here’s how the new lead laws affect you as a thrift store shopper (or owner), or if you’re a crafter who makes handmade items and sells them on places like eBay and Etsy.

-Every year, the Social Security Administration sends you an itemized statement that breaks down how much money you’ve earned in your lifetime, and how much you can expect to receive in payments upon your retirement.
-These statements are to help you with long-term financial planning, to ensure that your information is correct, and to inform the public of disability protection and death benefits allowed to a family.
+Every year, you likely receive the Social Security Retirement Benefits Update and an itemized statement that breaks down how much money you’ve earned in your lifetime, and how much you can expect to receive in payments upon your retirement.
+Don’t just throw them in the trash.
+It’s important to understand and to hold onto the information regarding your social security benefits, here’s why.

 Whether you work at home running your own home-based business or you telecommute as part of your job for another employer, you should know that there are certain tax deductions that you can take.
 And some that you can’t.
 Here’s what you need to know…